yuqi-liang-qiqi/LCPspell-replication/README.md

 This repository holds what is specific to the paper: the simulation design (Studies 1 and 2), precomputed JSON results, the figure pipeline, worked appendix examples, and the pairfam analytic dataset used in the divergence demonstration.

+Tested with: Sequenzo 0.1.40, Python 3.10+ (see `results/*/run_metadata.json` for the environment used to produce the bundled outputs).

 ---

 ## Setup